Superconducting electromagnetic energy storage has low energy density

 - What is the energy density of superconducting energy storage batteries

-- What are the disadvantages of electromagnetic superconducting energy storage
+- Background and significance of superconducting electromagnetic energy storage technology

 - Schematic diagram of superconducting electromagnetic energy storage